Skip to main content

 The Hidden Cost: Lost Lifetime Value

-A homeowner who calls you for an emergency and gets great service becomes a customer for life.
-They'll call you for maintenance, upgrades, and every future problem.
-They're worth 10-20x the initial emergency job over their lifetime.
+A homeowner who calls you for an emergency and gets great service may become a repeat customer.
+They might call you for maintenance, upgrades, and future problems.

 The Compound Cost: Lost Referrals

-Emergency customers who receive fast, professional service are your best source of referrals.
-They tell their neighbors, family, and friends.
-They leave glowing Google reviews.
+Emergency customers who receive fast, professional service can become a source of referrals.
+They may tell neighbors, family, and friends, and they may leave reviews.

 The Reputation Cost: Negative Perception